Description of Clinical Pastoral Education (CPE)

 The Supervisory Staff

-Chaplain Blake Arnall is the Assistant Director of the Spiritual Care and works at UCLA Santa Monica Medical Center.
+Chaplain Blake Arnall is the system director of Spiritual Care and works at UCLA Santa Monica Medical Center.
 He is an ACPE Certified Educator and a commissioned minister with the Religious Society of Friends (Quakers).
 He holds a BFA from Art Center College of Design and a Master of Divinity from the Pacific School of Religion in Berkeley, California.
 He is a member of the Association of Professional Chaplains (APC) and has been a Board Certified Chaplain since 2007.
 He completed his ACPE Certified Educator training at California Pacific Medical Center in San Francisco.
-He has experience providing chaplaincy care to oncology, transplant, and psychiatric patients and their family members.
-He has served on Palliative Care Teams and Ethics Committees for over ten years.
-Prior to joining UCLA Health, he was the Manager of Pastoral Education at Methodist Hospital of Southern California in Arcadia, California.
+He has experience providing chaplaincy care to oncology, transplant and psychiatric patients and their family members.
+He has served on palliative care teams and ethics committees for over 10 years.
+Prior to joining UCLA Health, he was the manager of Pastoral Education at Methodist Hospital of Southern California in Arcadia, California.

-The Ronald Reagan UCLA Medical Center is the cornerstone of the network of health care facilities known as UCLA Health.
+Ronald Reagan UCLA Medical Center is the cornerstone of the UCLA Health's network of health care facilities.
 Licensed for 530 beds, it is a world-renowned teaching and acute care facility where treatment is provided for a full range of medical conditions from neonatal care to geriatric medicine.
 In addition, Ronald Reagan UCLA Medical Center is one of the world's largest organ transplant centers and one of the nation's leading hospitals for bone marrow transplantation.
 There are specialized intensive care units, state-of-the-art operating suites, a Level I Trauma Center and a comprehensive oncology department.
 It is rated the best medical center in the West.
 Ronald Reagan UCLA Medical Center also includes:

-The Resnick Neuropsychiatric Hospital at UCLA, located on one floor of Ronald Reagan UCLA Medical Center, is licensed for 75 of the 520 licensed beds.
+• Resnick Neuropsychiatric Hospital at UCLA, located on one floor of Ronald Reagan UCLA Medical Center, is licensed for 75 of the 520 licensed beds.
 RNPH is among the world's leading centers for comprehensive patient care, research and education in the fields of mental health, developmental disabilities and neurology.
-This hospital provides expert evaluation and treatment programs designed for patients suffering from a variety of illness, including depression, childhood and adolescent disorders, seizure disorders, genetic syndromes, schizophrenia, eating disorders, mental retardation, neurobehavioral problems, psychosomatic illnesses, sexual disorders, sleep disorders, autism, alcoholism and drug abuse.
+This hospital provides expert evaluation and treatment programs designed for patients suffering from a variety of illness, including depression, childhood and adolescent disorders, seizure disorders, genetic syndromes, schizophrenia, eating disorders, mental/psychological/neurobehavioral problems, psychosomatic illnesses, sleep disorders, autism, alcoholism and drug abuse.

 The CPE Programs

-The Year-long Residency Program generally begins around the end of August and concludes at the end of August of the next year.
+• The Year-Long Residency Program generally begins around the end of August and concludes at the end of August of the next year.
 CPE residents receive a complement of medical and psychiatric clinical experience.
 This is a full-time program, 40 hours per week, plus on-call in the evenings and weekends.
-Residents are paid a stipend of approximately $44,000, which is the total annual compensation; including time spent responding to after-hours emergency on-calls.
+Residents are paid a stipend of approximately $64,000, which is the total annual compensation including time spent responding to after-hours emergency on-calls.
 In addition, UCLA will provide residents with medical, dental and vision insurance, paid vacation and holidays and a full tuition scholarship for four units of CPE.
 Those accepted into the residency program are required to live within a 30-mile radius of the hospital.
-Graduates of the residency program receive three units of Level I and/or Level II CPE credit.
+Successful graduates of the residency program will receive four units of CPE credit.

 Program Dates: